 Everyone thought it was a great idea to try and form a representative body from across the four ports and find funding to help staff and advocate for the local fleets.
 We knew what was needed, but there wasn’t a template for doing it.
 BLUE were keen to help support the local fleets set up their own organisation, by fishermen for fishermen.
 We are grateful for their support in this journey and for allowing me to work with the fishermen to help set this up.

-It was really important to me that this organisation was truly representative, and the fishermen felt the same way.
+It was important to me that this organisation was truly representative, and the fishermen felt the same way.
 Everyone knows how difficult it is to get more than 3 fishermen in a room at the same time but when you can the ideas flow and passion for this industry is palpable.
-So this journey progressed through 2021 with lots of one to one conversations with fishermen on quaysides.
-All four ports have ad-hoc fishing organisations and they too sat and talked through what this new organisation might look like and what its goals and aspirations should include.
+So, this journey progressed through 2021 with lots of one-to-one conversations with fishermen on quaysides.
+All four ports have ad-hoc fishing organisations, and they too sat and talked through what this new organisation might look like and what its goals and aspirations should include.

 In early January 2022 these amazing pathfinding fishermen convened a workshop to decide everything from the organisations name, to who would sit on the board.
 What ensued was a day of back and forth discussing structure, goals, routes to them, and the plan was hatched and honed.